Choose Animal

 RACCOON DISEASES: They are a common carrier of rabies, a potentially fatal disease.
 They also carry canine distemper, which can kill your dog.
 Their feces may contain raccoon roundworm, the spores of which humans can breath in and become seriously infected by, so it is important to capture raccoons using human habitat.
 Click the image to the left to visit Rabies Control Website for more information on this disease.

 HOW DO I GET RID OF RACCOONS?
-The only real means of getting rid of raccoons is through trapping and removal of the animals.
+The only real means of getting rid of raccoons is through trapping and removal of the animals, and exclusion repairs to keep them out in the future.
 If you've got raccoons in your attic, it's important that the wildlife operator search for a litter of baby raccoons, and remove them by hand before trapping and removing the female raccoon.
 If it's just raccoons outside causing trouble, they can be trapped and removed, but beware, they'll often dig and grab anything within a few inches of the cage trap.
 There are also some lethal raccoon traps, but they're not often used or even legal in all states.
 Here is some information about how to trap a raccoon and some more information including raccoon trapping tips.

-I also have some additional information and photos about how to get rid of raccoons in the attic, which is often a very difficult and complex wildlife control procedure.
+I also have some additional information and photos about how to get rid of raccoons in the attic and house, yard, tree, roof, which is often a very difficult and complex wildlife control procedure.

 CAN'T I JUST USE A REPELLENT?
 There is no registered or effective raccoon repellent available.
+Here is a raccoon repellent analysis that I wrote.
 You can find some products on the market, such as mothball-based or urine-based repellents, but they are bogus.
 Go ahead and try them.
 And those high-pitch noisemakers, also called ultrasonic sound emitters, do not work.
 There is no quick and easy fix when it comes to raccoon removal and control.
 It's best to have a professional trap and remove the animals properly.

 Phoenix Raccoon Control - Los Angeles Raccoon Control - San Diego Raccoon Control - San Jose Raccoon Control - Denver Raccoon Control - Orlando Raccoon Control - Miami Raccoon Control - Jacksonville Raccoon Control - Atlanta Raccoon Control - Chicago Raccoon Control - Baltimore Raccoon Control - Boston Raccoon Control - Minneapolis Raccoon Control - Charlotte Raccoon Control - Portland Raccoon Control - Philadelphia Raccoon Control - Houston Raccoon Control - Seattle Raccoon Control